TABurrows/taburrows.github.io/_docs/google-cloud/vm-Multiple-NICs.md

+VPC networks have an internal DNS service that allows you to address instances by their DNS names rather than their internal IP addresses.
+When an internal DNS query is made with the instance hostname, it resolves to the primary interface (nic0) of the instance.

 The primary interface eth0 gets the default route (default via 172.16.0.1 dev eth0), and all three interfaces eth0, eth1 and eth2 get routes for their respective subnets.
 Since, the subnet of mynet-eu-vm (10.132.0.0/20) is not included in this routing table, the ping to that instance leaves vm-appliance on eth0 (which is on a different VPC network).
 You could change this behavior by configuring policy routing as documented in the Configuring policy routing section of the Google Cloud Guide.
 [ https://cloud.google.com/vpc/docs/create-use-multiple-interfaces#configuring_policy_routing ]